inpgbburda/FlyMatic/docs/software-design/aux_unit-rtos.md

 ### Task Synchronization
 The tasks are synchronized using FreeRTOS semaphores to ensure that PWM adjustments are made in real-time without data conflicts.

-## Related Sections
-- [Motor Control](motor_control.md): For understanding how the PWM values are generated and used.